vietquang1006/tp/docs/UserGuide.md

 **Expected Result:**
 The field turns pink for a temporary period to indicate that it has been copied, and you can paste the value elsewhere.

+### Marking a person as busy : `busy`

+Marks a contact as busy for a specific period.

+Format: `busy INDEX -s START_DATE -e END_DATE`

+* Marks the person at the specified `INDEX` as busy from `START_DATE` to `END_DATE`.
+* The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​
+* Dates **must follow the DD/MM/YYYY format** (e.g., 25/03/2026).
+* The `START_DATE` must be chronologically before or equal to the `END_DATE`.
+* If the contact already has a busy period, running a valid `busy` command will overwrite the existing period.
+* The busy period will be displayed in the contact's card in the UI.

+Examples:
+* `list` followed by `busy 1 -s 25/03/2026 -e 28/03/2026` marks the 1st person in the list as busy from March 25 to March 28, 2026.
+* `find name Betsy` followed by `busy 1 -s 01/04/2026 -e 05/04/2026` marks the 1st person in the results as busy.

 ### Editing a person : `edit`

 Edits an existing person in the address book.